Stoa

 Nothing interrupts.
 Your sessions keep going.
 Usage beyond your credit continues at standard rates.
 Your balance is always visible, and we'll let you know when it's running low.

 No. You can set a monthly budget in your team settings.
 We'll pause new sessions when you hit it.
-Your balance is always visible, and we'll notify you before any overage kicks in.
+Your balance is always visible, and we'll notify you when it's running low.

 It's yours.
-Every decision, transcript, and artifact your team produced is exportable and portable.
+Every topic, transcript, and artifact your team produced is exportable and portable.
 Nothing disappears, nothing gets locked behind a paywall.

 The AI Agent